LiamOsler/NewsWebsite/README.md

 - Rachel Woodside
 ---

+### How to use our website:
+- Nova Scotia Legal News is a one-stop shop for court decisions and legal news articles.
+Recent rulings are pulled from the courts of Nova Scotia and presented to the public in a user friendly manner.
+We also host articles regarding Nova Scotia law, written by verified journalists and legal professionals.
+- Our website also allows users to interact with the law by creating accounts, commenting on decisions/articles, and being able to follow other users.
+- On our frontpage we present some recent rulings/articles, as well as a search bar to look for specific articles.
+We also have an advance

+---

 ### Contributions:

 - Milestone 1: Adam, Liam and Rachel all participated in brainstorming website goals and structure.
 Adam, Liam and Rachel each wrote up 2-3 user stories.
 Liam formatted the final planning document and generated prototype images of the webpage.